connervieira/Predator/CONFIGURATION.md

 Configuration values in this section are settings specific to real-time mode.

+- `realtime_alpr_enabled`
+    - This setting is a boolean that determines whether or not Predator will run license plate recognition while operating in real-time mode.
+    - Under normal circumstances, this should be left as `true`, since it will allow Predator to use it's full functionality.
+However, if you don't want license plate recognition, and only care about some of Predator's other functionality, then license plate recognition can be disabled to save time and improve efficiency.
+- `realtime_alpr_disabled_delay`
+    - This setting is used to add an artificial delay when Predator's real-time license plate recogition is disabled.
+    - Typically, the license plate recognition process will take at least a second or two, allowing the user to read any on-screen messages before the processing cycle continues.
+This setting allows the user to specify in time, in seconds, that Predator will wait when `realtime_alpr_enabled` is set to `false`.
 - `realtime_output_level`
     - This setting determines how much information Predator prints to the console while operating in real-time mode.
     - This setting has 3 different options.